Roberto14/Roberto14/README.md

 - 👋 Hi, I’m @Roberto14
 - 👀 I’m interested in Javascript, NodeJS and React.
-- 🌱 I’m currently learning AWS Cloud.
+- 🌱 I’m currently learning AWS.
-- 💞️ I’m looking to collaborate on you tell me!
 - 📫 How to reach me? robertojesus.me/about

 <!---